zhangwei1984/Pktgen-DPDK/README.md

-clr                                - Clear all Statistices cls                                - Clear the screen reset <portlist>                   - Reset the configuration to the default rst                                - Reset the configuration for all portshelp                               - Display this help message quit                               - Quit the Pktgen program
+clr                                - Clear all Statistices cls                                - Clear the screen reset <portlist>                   - Reset the configuration to the default rst                                - Reset the configuration for all ports help                               - Display this help message quit                               - Quit the Pktgen program

   -- Setup the packet range values --